yezyilomo/dorm-testing-tool/README.md

       db.table_name().where('Reg_No = "2015-05-033"').ensure_one().Course  etc.

-8.sql(query):
+8.sql(query, table):

       This is a method which allows you to execute normal SQL statements without

       abstraction, this is used in case you want to do operation that is not supported

       by the API.
-This method accept one string argument which is the sql statement
+This method accept two arguments which are, the sql statement

-      to be executed, and it's called as
+      to be executed and table name involved in a query, and it's called as

-      db.table_name().sql('your sql statement')
+      db.sql('your sql statement', 'table_name')

-      for example db.table_name().sql('select * from Student where age>18')
+      for example db.sql('select * from Student where age>18', 'Student')

-      Note sql should involve table used in db.table_name()
+      Note table_name should be equal to the one in your query statement

+9.create():

+      This is a method which is used in creating database tables, it's an instance

+      method of class which defines a table, all classes which defines tables are

+      placed in 'database/raw_db.py' file, for example a class defining a table Student

+      might look like

+      class Student(db.model):

+          reg_No=db.field(type="char(10)",constrain="not null",key="primary")

+          full_name=db.field(type="char(30)",constrain="not null")

+          age=db.field(type="int")

+          course=db.field(type="char(20)", constrain="not null")

+          year_of_study=db.field(type="int", constrain="not null")

+      a corresponding table from above class can be created by instantiating

+      an object of Student class and calling a method 'create' in 'run' method as

+      def run():

+         Student().create()

 # Table attributes